LetterCount/SubliminalPass/README.md

 3. Choose options to save, retrieve, delete passwords, and perform file operations.

-Setup (pre-usage of pw manager)
+Setup

-1. Install Fernet using pip install.
-2. You're done!
+1. Set a master password.
+2. Enter your master password.
+3. Done!
+You can now use SubliminalPass.